-The fruit is cut into small pieces, dried and boiled in coconut oil.
-The oil then turns dark in color, which is known as amla oil.
+The fruit is cut into small pieces, dried and boiled in sesame oil.
+The oil then turns dark in color, which is known as Amla Oil.

 Commonly known Benefits

-- Laxative: Amla oil when taken along with a glass of juice or milk eases constipation.
+Laxative: Amla fruit when taken along with a glass of juice or milk eases constipation.
 It prevents aging to a certain level and cures wrinkles.

 Scalp benefits: Amla oil when massaged to the scalp promotes circulation in the skin and hair follicles.
 The oil is used as a natural conditioner making the hair stronger, thicker, softer, shinier, and provides adequate nourishment to the hair.
 Further, the oil soothes and cools the scalp promoting sound sleep.